 Health

-Amid a programme held at Shivapuri Higher Secondary School in Baluwatar, Prime Minister KP Sharma Oli inaugurated the campaign.
+Prime Minister KP Sharma Oli inaugurated the campaign at a programme held at Shivapuri Higher Secondary School in Baluwatar, Kathmandu.

 Human papillomavirus is a viral infection that spreads through skin-to-skin contact and is a leading cause of cervical cancer—the second-most common cancer in the developing world.
-It is a major cause of deaths among Nepali women, with hundreds diagnosed with cervical cancer in Nepal every year.
+Cervical cancer is a major cause of death among Nepali women, with hundreds diagnosed every year.

-Officials said that 18,900 schools from across the country had been designated as vaccination centres.
-The vaccine dose will be administered from 8,200 health facilities additionally.
+Officials said that 18,900 schools around the country have been designated as vaccination centres.
+Additionally, the vaccine doses will be administered from 8,200 health facilities.

 Over 27,000 health workers and more than 54,000 female community health volunteers (FCHVs) will be deployed for the campaign.

 The health ministry said that it has already supplied vaccine doses to the districts.
-The Global Alliance for Vaccine and Immunisation (GAVI) supplied 1,770,400 vaccine doses.
+The Global Alliance for Vaccine and Immunisation (GAVI) has supplied 1,770,400 vaccine doses for the campaign.
 The alliance has also provided funds to cover the campaign's operational costs, officials say.

-Though the exact number of patients suffering from cervical cancer is not known, it is estimated that every day, at least four women die of cervical cancer in Nepal.
+Though the exact number of patients suffering from cervical cancer in Nepal is not known, it is estimated that every day, at least four women die of cervical cancer in the country.

 BP Koirala Memorial Cancer Hospital in Bharatpur said that more than 700 women suffering from cervical cancer seek treatment at the hospital every year.